NoraCodes/nora.codes/content/_index.md

 {{< /figure >}}

 {{< div "intro" >}}
+Hi, I'm Nora.

-Hi, I'm Leonora Tindall.
-I'm a full time student in computer science at [Beloit](https://beloit.edu).
-I build and break hardware and software, both digital and analog.
+I build and break hardware and software, both digital and analog, in communication systems, web software, desktop applications, and audio synthesizers.

 You can find me on the {{< relme "https://cybre.space/@tindall" >}} Fediverse {{< /relme >}}, on {{< relme "https://github.com/NoraCodes" >}}GitHub{{< /relme >}}, on {{< relme "https://patreon.com/noracodes" >}}Patreon{{< /relme >}}, at nora AT nora DOT codes, and everywhere, with my {{< pgpkey "/leonoratindall.asc" >}}PGP Key{{< /pgpkey >}} and [other keys](/keys).
 {{< /div >}}